dwyl/mvp/README.md

    [github.com/dwyl/phoenix-liveview-**chat**](https://github.com/dwyl/phoenix-liveview-chat-example)

 We encourage people to read
-and understand those individual features from first principals
+and understand the individual feature Apps from first principals
 ***`before`***
-trying to to understand
-how the MVP works.
+trying run the MVP.
 But our _hope_ is that
 the UI/UX in the MVP
-is sufficiently simple
+is sufficiently intuitive
 that it **_immediately_ makes sense**.

 ## Proposed MVP UI/UX